 Images make all the difference when you’re fundraising through social media.
 The right photo will inspire curiosity, motivate viewers to click through, and share the unique opportunities that your individual campaign will provide.
 And while all of that is the goal, you need to make sure that the photos you’re using are your own, safe to post, and don’t include any unintended people, places, or details.
-With that in mind, do a little research on the power of photos and videos to help support your campaign!
+With that in mind, do a little research on the power of social media photos and videos with your phone to help support your campaign!

 [Related: What is Online Fundraising?]

 3. Use written copy that sounds like you.